Sshahryar/Leetcode/README.md

       }
     }

-Runtime 16 ms, beating 52.45% of leetcode users solutions using java.
+Runtime: 16 ms, beating 52.45% of leetcode users solutions using java.
 Memory: 44.2 mb, beating 55.98% of leetcode users solutions using java.

 #### Concepts Applied:

 Strings, for loop, if, else-if, and charAt.

-### Solution Oct 2, 2023 (Java, leetcode) 2038.
-Remove Colored Pieces if Both Neighbors are the Same (Medium):
+### Solution Oct 3, 2023 (Java, leetcode) 1512.
+Number of Good Pairs (Easy):
 In .LeetcodeDailySolution folder as Oct3,2023.java

 #### Prompt: